mdlacasse/Owl/README.md

 will be installed by pip.

 The simplest way to get started with Owl is to use the web-based user interface that is started by the `owlplanner.cmd` script.
-This will start a user interface from you own browser.
+This will start a user interface from your own browser.
 This is a screenshot of one of the multiple tabs of the interface:

 <img src="https://raw.github.com/mdlacasse/Owl/main/docs/images/OwlUI.png" width="100%">